hulanbv/pillo-sdk/UnityFramework/README.md

 # Pillo SDK Unity Framework

-The Pillo SDK Framework provides the core functionality for interacting with the Pillo Hardware.
+The Pillo SDK Unity Framework provides the core functionality for interacting with the Pillo Hardware.

 ## Installation